skrub-data/skrub/doc/modules/multi_column_operations/multi_column_operations.rst

 Skrub provides alternative transformers that can achieve the same results:

-- |ApplyToEachCol| maps a transformer to columns in a dataframe, so that all columns that satisfy a certain condition are transformed, while the others are left untouched.
+- |ApplyToCols| maps a transformer to columns in a dataframe, so that all columns that satisfy a certain condition are transformed, while the others are left untouched.
-- |ApplyToSubFrame| applies a transformer to a collection of columns *at once*.
-  This is different from |ApplyToEachCol|, which instead transforms each column one at a time.
 - |SelectCols| allows specifying which columns should be kept.
 - |DropCols| allows specifying the columns we want to discard.